 Here you can do the following:

 Attention!
-The code generated will only be available for the time frame you have specified, and you can also delete migration codes at any point.
+The code generated will only be available for the time frame you have specified.
+You can also delete migration codes at any point.

 The final step required for the form migration is to copy the code generated in the source org and insert it in the Form Migration section of the target org.
 Once you will press the Migrate button, the form will be transferred to the new org.